Skip to navigation Skip to content

 Identify the designated overseas authority or authorities for the reciprocating jurisdiction in which the payee, carer (an agency reimbursement liability) or payer resides.
 See Central Authority Address Listing for International customers.

 Some overseas organisations may appear to be an overseas authority, but they are not.
-For example:
+E.g.:

 • legal organisations